anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-03.md

 <hr>
 <hr>

-## 2. Create a Persistent Spa
+## 2. Create a Persistent Spark History Server
-rk History Server

 This section should take 5 minutes to complete.